 The great thing about all this practical advice is that it can be applied immediately to your writing process.
 From how to construct a plot, to writing a synopsis, or a query letter.
 It is in this way that you start to understand little by little how it’s done and how it works.
 This is how you dip your toes in the literary and publishing waters.

 One thing that struck me, during the conference, was how candid and open are some authors when they talk about their experiences and heartbreaks in this world of writing.
 They are willing to help, answer questions and share what they have learned so far.

 Literary agents, top editors and publishers, on the other hand, help a new writer understand the unknown arena of literary publishing.
 They are able to share their insight about new trends, what they are looking for, what the market is like today and they will even talk about markets you perhaps never heard of.
 This can open up your mind to new possibilities.

 You will also hear about current issues in the industry and how things change in the literary world with the influence of world events and peoples’ changing views on different topics.
 For example, the #MeToo movement affected romance writing in a profound way.
-I found it fascinating to hear what the people in the publishing industry have to say about this, which is a game changer in particular sub-genres of the romance novel writing.
+I found it fascinating to hear what the people in the publishing industry have to say about this, which is a game-changer in particular sub-genres of romance novel writing.